shabnm/EnableR_McWiCS_hackathon/README.md

 Extracting data from the text, taken from above process, to search through data set to suggest most appropriate route to the user.

-use format for initial input : "From" to "To" on "yyyy-mm-dd"
+use format for initial input : "From" to "To" on "Day"

+Taking input from user and doing information retrieval from the data and returming the result